reddit/devvit/devvit-docs/docs/optimize_performance.md

 ## Make the initial render faster

-Look at the render function of this experience post.
+Look at the render function of this interactive post.

 ```tsx
 import { Devvit, useState } from '@devvit/public-api';